Are you using spreadsheets to manage your patent portfolio?

 Here’s another view of how such a platform can allow you to browse through and compare different technology areas in your portfolio:

 Give me a moment to explain it with an example.
-I believe pruning patents from the portfolio must be a vital tactic of yours to save budget.
+I believe pruning patents from the portfolio must be your vital tactic to save budget.
 Let’s see how an ideal system can help you here and then some more aspects.

 You Can Find Patents to Prune Within Minutes

-Imagine a situation where you need to prune your patent portfolio by getting rid of the patents that are no longer relevant to your organization.
-This is a common practice and is really important for businesses as it helps them save a lot of money on maintenance, and increase the overall value of their portfolio.
+Imagine a situation where you need to prune your patent portfolio by eliminating patents no longer relevant to your organization.
+This is a common practice and is important for businesses as it helps them save a lot of money on maintenance and increase the overall value of their portfolio.

 First, you have to spot the relevant patents in your portfolio.
 You can either filter out the patents based on technology areas where your organization is no longer working in or the patents that have little to no monetization value in the market.
 There could be dozens of ways to find those patents.
-Each of these strategies will result in you digging deeper into your patent portfolio through different perspectives, taking you more time than it should.
+Each strategy will result in you digging deeper into your patent portfolio through different perspectives, taking you longer than expected.

 Or, here’s another way to look at it: